 CCAC Procedures and Policies for Health and Safety

-- Daily sanitizing of staff offices, lobby, galleries, and restrooms with more frequent sanitizing based on level of attendance.
+- Daily sanitization of staff offices, lobby, galleries, and restrooms with more frequent sanitization based on level of attendance.

 - A ULV fogging machine will sanitize all seats, armrests, railings, and handles in the theatre and lobby after events.

 - Careful sanitization of backstage area, stage, and technical equipment after events.

 For patrons who purchased tickets prior to January 1, 2022 and whose decisions to attend the event are negatively impacted by these policies, full refunds are available.
 Please contact Executive Director, Lynne Griffith, at firstname.lastname@example.org or call 410-848-7272.

 We appreciate your cooperation in maintaining a safe environment at the Carroll Arts Center!

 PLEASE NOTE: Protocols currently in place are subject to change in compliance with revisions to national, state, and local guidelines regarding COVID-19.
 While we will provide the most up-to-date public health procedures to improve patron safety, no protocol can guarantee absolute protection against contracting COVID-19.
 Patrons assume their own risk by entering the facility.